Get the STT206 Exam Keynote now!

 d.Critical region

-The probability that Tope passes an exam is 1/3 and probability that his brother
+The probability that Tope passes an exam is 1/3 and probabilities that his brother and sister pass the same exam are 2/5 and 3/8 respectively.
+Find the probability that the three of them will fail the exam.

 a.
 2/5